narkisr/clojure-concurrency/agenda/02_approch.md

 * Very error prone

 !SLIDE code execute
-.notes Yes locks in Clojure are possible, a but surprissing but the good java interop will enable Clojure in Clojure A basic lock example, notice that the shorter version cannot complete until the longer one releases its lock
+.notes Yes locks in Clojure are possible, not too surprising since the good java interop should enable Clojure in Clojure A basic lock example, notice that the shorter version cannot complete until the longer one releases its lock

     @@@ clojure